 Recruiting gets people in the door.
 Retention keeps them.
 Once a faculty member is hired, the work shifts to giving them reasons to stay, and four things do most of the heavy lifting.
 All of them cost far less than replacing a person who leaves.

 • Provide real mentorship.
 Faculty often choose where to work based on the chance to learn from someone more experienced.
-Good mentorship offers guidance and feedback that helps a faculty member grow, and it works both ways, letting senior faculty give back while newer hires find their footing.
+Good mentorship offers guidance and feedback, and it works both ways, letting senior faculty give back while newer hires find their footing.

 • Build a supportive, collaborative culture.
 Faculty who feel supported and able to work with their peers are far less likely to leave.
-Encourage collaboration within departments and across disciplines so people do better work together and feel part of something.
+Encourage collaboration within departments and across disciplines so people do better work together.

 • Publish clear career paths.
 People stay where they can see a future.
-Spell out what it takes to advance and keep the promotion process transparent, so faculty can trust the path ahead instead of looking elsewhere for their next step.
+Spell out what it takes to advance and keep the promotion process transparent, so faculty can trust the path ahead instead of looking elsewhere.

 The practices above only matter when they show up day to day.
 A supportive, collaborative environment is not a perk you announce once.
 It is something faculty feel in how departments work together, how research gets supported, and how decisions get made.